HitarthBhatt12/Shinto/README.md

 [Swift Package Manager](https://swift.org/package-manager/)
 ------------------
-When using Xcode 11 or later, you can install `SSMediaLibrary` by going to your Project settings > `Swift Packages` and add the repository by providing the GitHub URL.
+When using Xcode 11 or later, you can install `SSSwiftyGo` by going to your Project settings > `Swift Packages` and add the repository by providing the GitHub URL.
 Alternatively, you can go to `File` > `Swift Packages` > `Add Package Dependencies...`

 ## Manually

-1. Add `MediaManager.swift`, `NetworkManager.swift` and `UTI.swift` to your project.
+1. Add `MainCoordinator.swift` and `NavigationProtocol.swift` to your project.
 2. Grab yourself a cold 🍺.

 ## Requirements